Aquatic-gg/docs/docs/aquaticcrates/basic/animations/animationactions.md

 TODO

 ## TYPE
-There are 2 types of animations, `REGULAR` or `CINEMATIC`.
+There are 3 types of animations, `INSTANT`, `REGULAR`, `CINEMATIC`.

-Regular keeps the player in a physical state, while cinematic teleports the player to a specific location and then runs the animation.
+Instant has no animation, regular keeps the player in a physical state, while cinematic teleports the player to a specific location and then runs the animation.

-`type: regular` OR `type: cinematic`
+`type: instant` OR `type: regular` OR `type: cinematic`

 ## CINEMATIC LOCATION
 When using the cinematic animation this defines where the location of the player is teleported to and what camera angle the player looks at.